 Crunch the Numbers

-Mrs. Brown continued, “To communicate findings, even more math comes into play.
+Mrs. Brown continued, “To communicate findings, even more data analysis comes into play.
 For example, each group might organize results on a table and graph them.”

 “In addition, they could find averages,” added Ms. Sneed.
 “If there’s obvious human error, we could through out the outliers.”

-“I guess sorting pictures of weathering, erosion, and deposition isn’t really a science lab,” Ms. Sneed sighed.
+“I guess sorting pictures of weathering, erosion, and deposition isn’t really an experiment,” Ms. Sneed sighed.

 “That’s true,” Mrs. Brown replied.
 “But it may be a valuable activity to use after kids learn about erosion and deposition.”

 A small smile brightened Ms. Sneed’s face.
-“Thanks for helping me raise the bar on my science labs.”
+“Thanks for helping me improve my science labs.”